11 Day Northern Lights Self Drive Holiday of the Complete Ring Road & Snaefellsnes Peninsula

 You will spend the evening in the picturesque town of Vík or a short drive away from it.

 Your route for today is the impressive South Coast of Iceland.
-Not far from the town of Vík, is Reynisfjara beach, known for its composition of black sand, defiant sea stacks, and towering basalt columns.
+Not far from the town of Vík is Reynisfjara beach, known for its composition of black sand, defiant sea stacks, and towering basalt columns.
 Look out for the impressive sea arch Dyrhólaey to the west!

-Back on the Ring Road, you now have a choice to go for a hike on the beautiful Sólheimajökull glacier to get a fantastic view of the South Coast's mountain and the opaque glacier lagoon which sits in the realm of the glacier.
+Back on the Ring Road, you now have a choice to go for a hike on the beautiful Sólheimajökull glacier to get a fantastic view of the South Coast's mountain and the opaque glacier lagoon, which sits in the realm of the glacier.

 You could also take a tour where you enter the intriguing Katla ice cave inside Mýrdalsjökull, Iceland's fourth largest glacier.
-The ice cap sits on top of the mighty volcano, Katla, and inside the cave, you'll see how the white ice of the glacier is coloured with jet-black streaks of ash from past eruptions.
+The ice cap sits on top of the mighty volcano, Katla, and inside the cave, you'll see how the white ice of the glacier is colored with jet-black streaks of ash from past eruptions.

 You will spend the night in Reykjavík.

 Day 10 - Golden Circle